Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 A list of Aruba Health and Happiness Code certified tour operators is available here.
 A list of Aruba Health and Happiness Code certified water activities is available here.
 More information on attraction and tour regulations is available here.

 Dreaming of eating lots of delicious food on your next vacation?
 Restaurants in Aruba are open, so you can make that dream a reality.

-Restaurants close at 10 PM in accordance with the current curfew.
+Restaurants must currently close by 12 AM.
 Guests are strongly encouraged to wear face masks in restaurants, except when they are eating or drinking, and must abide by social distancing rules.

 Airports that are open in Aruba

 There is one airport in Aruba, Queen Beatrix International Airport, which is currently open.

 All travelers must wear face masks and follow social distancing protocols.
 They will also be subject to health screenings on arrival.

 Curfew in Aruba